arslanabbasi/PKS-Ninja/LabGuides/EnterprisePKS101-AA6612/readme.md

     </details>

+#  Consuming Containerized Applications with Docker
-# Running Nginx with Docker
+### Running Nginx with Docker
 1. From the `cli-vm` prompt, enter the command `docker ps` and observe the command output

     <details><summary>Screenshot 1</summary>